Stone0/AmateurProject/README.md

 # AmateurProject
-everyfile not my create,just fork and copy to my learning project. share and learn together.
+every file not I create,just fork and copy to my learning project. share and learn together.
 17.6.7